 This putter didn’t like the power grip even when released lightly so I had to rely on a fan grip which wasn’t as comfortable on the deep rim.
 Nevertheless, I was pleased with how well it handled the breeze once it was in the air.
 Many slower, deep rimmed putters are greatly affected by the wind but the Dagger held its own.
 I didn’t have any difficulty with skips because of the medium speed but there were a few roll-aways that were exaggerated due to the large rim.

 If you like chunky putters with deep rims and beads then I’d have to believe that you’ll like the Latitude 64 Dagger.
 I love the feel and the flight, but my hands simply are not large enough to feel comfortable throwing the Dagger with consistency.
-I would place this as an intermediate disc mostly because beginners may do better learning with a slightly lower profile… then again the medium speed on an overstable putter may help teach the fundamentals.
+I would place this as an intermediate disc mostly because I konw many advanced players love the Dagger and beginners may do better learning with a slightly lower profile… then again the medium speed on an overstable putter may help teach the fundamentals.